magnetic-pi/fast-mask/README.md

 5. Connector Block Peg.
 (Print 1)

 #### Universal Filter Holder
-The universal-filter holder assumes that supplies are critically low.
-This assumes that cutting existing filters in half is the only option to offer some protection and doubles supply.
-The filter holder piece has a smaller hole which is specifically designed to allow for a smaller filter piece.
+The universal-filter holder assumes that supplies are critically low and requires filter augmentation.
+Cutting existing filters in half is the only option to offer some protection users protections in desperate times.
+The filter holder piece has a hole which is specifically designed to allow for a smaller filter piece.
 It was tested with N95 and P95 masks cut in half.

 #### Construction
 The build steps can be found in: [stl-files/INSTRUCTIONS.md](https://github.com/magnetic-pi/fast-mask/blob/master/stl-files/INSTRUCTIONS.md).